SquatUp/self-employment/README.md

-# Mission
+# Self-employment mission
-**SquatUp** transparently helps newcomers into self employment.
-We are an informal collective of people with projects who want to build tools & services that create and connect into a vibrant ecosystem in which entrepreneurial newcomers can strive & transparently start & maintain their self employment - whether that means freelancing or creating their own businesses.
+**SquatUp** transparently helps people into self employment.
+We are an informal collective of people with projects who want to build tools & services that create and connect into a vibrant ecosystem in which entrepreneurial individuals can strive & transparently start & maintain their self employment - whether that means freelancing or creating their own businesses.
 We are dedicated to co-create a more transparent society in a spirit of radical generosity.
 We warmly welcome you and invite you to help and/or join us with your project :-)

 ## Our focus:
 * self-employment,